 Eton beat Winchester by an innings and 128 runs at Lord's.
 Thomas Lloyd top-scored with 81, but caught a chill from his exertions during the game and died shortly afterwards.

-Fast bowler Blessing Mahwire, born today, was the first player from Zimbabwe's Masvingo province to play Test cricket.
-In ten Tests between 2002 and 2006; halfway through that period, he managed a best of 4 for 92, after remodelling his action when the ICC reported it as suspect.
-He also worked as the chief of the Zimbabwe Professional Cricketers Association.
+Fast bowler Blessing Mahwire, born today, was the first player from Zimbabwe's Masvingo province to play Test cricket, and turned out in ten matches between 2002 and 2006.
+Halfway through that period he managed a best of 4 for 92, after remodelling his action when the ICC reported it as suspect.
+He also worked as the chief of the Zimbabwe Professional Cricketers' Association.